Partition of unity: Existence

 Thus one chooses either to have the supports indexed by the open cover, or compact supports.
 If the space is compact, then there exist partitions satisfying both requirements.

-A finite open cover always has a continuous partition of unity subordinated to it, provided the space is locally compact and Hausdorff.
+A finite open cover always has a continuous partition of unity subordinate to it, provided the space is locally compact and Hausdorff.

 Paracompactness of the space is a necessary condition to guarantee the existence of a partition of unity subordinate to any open cover.
-Depending on the category to which the space belongs, it may also be a sufficient condition.
-The construction uses mollifiers (bump functions), which exist in continuous and smooth manifolds, but not in analytic manifolds.
+Depending on the category to which the space belongs, this may also be a sufficient condition.
+In particular, a compact set in the Euclidean space admits a smooth partition of unity subordinate to any finite open cover.
+The construction uses mollifiers (bump functions), which exist in continuous and smooth manifolds, but not necessarily in analytic manifolds.
 Thus for an open cover of an analytic manifold, an analytic partition of unity subordinate to that open cover generally does not exist.
 See analytic continuation.